deviantony/docker-elk/README.md

 * 9300: Elasticsearch TCP transport
 * 5601: Kibana

+> **Warning**
-**:warning: Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the setup of the Elastic stack in development environments.
-For production setups, we recommend users to set up their host according to the instructions from the Elasticsearch documentation: [Important System Configuration][es-sys-config].**
+> Elasticsearch's [bootstrap checks][booststap-checks] were purposely disabled to facilitate the setup of the Elastic
+> stack in development environments.
+For production setups, we recommend users to set up their host according to the
+> instructions from the Elasticsearch documentation: [Important System Configuration][es-sys-config].

 ### Docker Desktop